espv/expose/README.md

 Python pip packages required for analysis:
 - matplotlib
-- seaborn
 - numpy
-- numpy_indexed
 - pyyaml
-Use a virtual environment, and run `pip install matplotlib seaborn numpy numpy_indexed pyyaml`
+Use a virtual environment, and run `pip install matplotlib numpy pyyaml`

 To execute the experiments from the paper, please clone this repository in the home directory, e.g., ~/, on three devices.
 The first device serves as the coordinator.
 The second as the "intel_xeon" server, and the third is the "RPI".